raphyduck/media_librarian/README.md

 * General
     * Expire trakt authentication token and send email when needed
     * Function as a daemon launching any function possible with a scheduler
-    * Load other templates from inside templates with keyword "load_template:"

 * Ebooks/Comics:
     * Read calibre library/metadata